gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 the procedure will work.
 The isolated DPDK Mellanox card will be given on interface `enp1s0f1` instead

 Now in the last sub-step you'll fix your NIC interfaces file in each machine.

+**IMPORTANT NOTE** 99.9% of the time Equinix servers use `enp1s0f0/enp1s0f1` for the bonded Mellanox NICs you just unbonded above.
+However, once in a while you may find `enp2s0f0/enp2s0f1`.
+If that's your situation the procedure is essentially unchanged.
+Wherever you read `enp1s0f0` in the instructions replace with `enp2s0f0` and ditto `enp2s0f1` for `enp1s0f1`.
+You'll need to keep this in mind for Part 3 below when you run the DPDK code too.

 21. ssh login to one of your machines
 22. Run command: `vi /etc/network/interfaces`